bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 ~~~

-## password
+### password

-Change the password of the selected identity.
+Changes the password of the selected identity.

 **Arguments.** The `--network` global option must be specified.